 Take a look as Senator John McCain deals the death blow to Republican repeal of Obamacare

 He, Senator Susan Collins and Senator Lisa Murkowski took the heroic vote opposing their fellow Republicans to block the sham reform bill meant to deny millions healthcare.

-Democrats must now vindicate the 3 heroes by coming forth with fix proposals and the ability to compromise with Republicans to repair Obamacare.
+Democrats must now vindicate the 3 heroes by coming forth with healthcare proposals to repair Obamacare.
 Minority Leader Chuck Schumer’s spoken words after the death dealing vote to repeal struck the right tone, check it out

-In keeping with Senator Schumer’s words there are 3 compromises Democrats can make to repair Obamacare.
+In keeping with Senator Schumer’s words there are 3 healthcare compromises Democrats can make to repair Obamacare.

 1) Repeal the business mandate on companies with 50 or more employees